 The curriculum is aligned with the Massachusetts Visual Arts Frameworks and with the latest research in the art educational field.
+The curricula in all courses have been broadened recently to increase student exposure to diverse artists and world cultures and to encourage students to use their artistic voices to address social issues that are personally important to them.
 All courses fulfill the AHS Fine Art 5 credit graduation requirement (or 2.5 credits for half-year visual art courses).
 Please note that prerequisites (suggested entry criteria) for certain visual art courses can be waived with the permission of the instructor or the Director of Visual Art.